 If there are many unknowns, the calculation can take long time.
 You can close your browser, but calculation will go on in background, and you will be notified by e-mail when results are ready.
 Alternatively you can periodically check the link to the job you have started, or wait for the results in your browser.
 If your browser session is closed by timeout, the calculation does not stop, and you can use the provided link to access your results.
 Besides prediction results, logs of the generated structures and calculation errors are available.

 The structure iterator and ranking scheme were developed by Roman Kapaev and Philip Toukach within the CSDB project.
-On usage, please cite this publication: Ph.V.
-Toukach, V.P.
-Ananikov "Recent advances in computational predictions of NMR parameters for structure elucidation of carbohydrates: methods and limitations" (Chem Soc Rev 2013, 42: 8376-8415.
-DOI: 10.1039/C3CS60073D).
-The paper dedicated solely to this tool is coming soon.
+On usage, please cite this publication: R.R.
+Kapaev, Ph.V.
+Toukach "GRASS: semi-automated NMR-based structure elucidation of saccharides" (Bioinformatics 2018, 34(6): 957-963.
+DOI: 10.1093/bioinformatics/btx696).

 Advantages of GRASS as compared to other solutions: